ImageMagick/Usage-Markdown/quantize/index.md

 As you can see any set of images can be used for the tiles, the images don't even need to line up with each other, or even be the same size tile.
 Of course if the tiles are the same size and are closely related to each other, as in the case of the 3 blue 'sea' tiles, the tiled pattern can 'flow' from one tiled area into another.

-By replacing the tile with images of numbers you can also generate a sort of paint by numbers guide.
+By replacing the tile with images of numbers you can also generate a sort of 'paint by numbers' guide.
 However some extra processing may be needed to border the different areas.
 This is left as an exercise, mail your solutions to me, and you can have your name in IM examples as the author for this technique.